meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 14. Pieces of wire for the implementing the PCB bridges as indicated by the yellow color in the [PCB.PRINT.Stickers](https://github.com/meltoner/agrofelis/blob/main/components/mobility/motors_hub_driver/pcb/PCB.PRINT.Stickers/motors_hub_driver-sticker-pcb-controller.pdf) schematic.
 15. A case cooler 8 cm LogiLink FAN101 at 12V.
 16. Two Agrofelis Motor Hub Power Drivers and the Agrofelis Motors hub ADAC module.
-17. Non mandatory connectors, two 2-pin terminal, high current red an black wire, male and female connectors to power the analog motor drivers with.
+17. Non mandatory connectors, two 2-pin terminal, high current red and black wire, male and female connectors to power the analog motor drivers with.
 18. Glue gun to secure the copper side of the pcb from extrernal factors applied after its function has been verified.
 19. The software https://github.com/meltoner/agrofelis/tree/main/components/mobility/motors_hub_driver/src/DualMotorDriver